Call for Proposals

 and IV) pre-conference workshop

-Roundtable discussions (3 x 20 min): Given strong participant feedback, we are strengthening the popular roundtable discussion format, where presenters will be seated at a table to more informally share and have conversations about their projects in a low tech format.
+Roundtable discussions (3 x 20 min): In this popular roundtable discussion format, presenters will be seated at a table to have conversations and share their projects in an informal, low-tech format.
 This is especially suitable for work-in-progress, calls for collaboration, or those newer to SoTL.
 Multiple roundtables will run simultaneously in a larger room, and you’ll have the opportunity to engage with three small audiences during the session.

-Pre-conference Workshop There will be a limited number of pre-conference workshops offered at the conference.
-Please submit a proposal if you are interested in offering one of these 3-hour sessions.
+Pre-conference Workshop There are a limited number of pre-conference workshops offered.
+Submit a proposal if you are interested in offering one of these 3-hour sessions.
 Pre-conference workshop proposals should be active in design.

 Conference tracks